 SECTION 10.
-STATE APPLICATION FOR PERMIT TO DRILL.
+STATE APPLICATION FOR DRILLING PERMIT.

-After approval by the Board of an Oil and Gas Overlay Zoning District Classification, the applicant must receive approval of Applications for Permit to Drill ("APD") and an Exploration and Development Plan from the OCD or its successor State agency prior to submitting an application to the County for a Special Use and Development Permit.
+After approval by the Board of an Oil and Gas Overlay Zoning District Classification, the applicant must receive a Application for Permit to Drill on from the OCD , prior to submitting an application to the County for a Special Use and Development Permit.

 SECTION 11.
-OIL AND GAS SPECIAL USE AND DEVELOPMENT PERMIT PROVISIONS.
+OIL AND GAS SPECIAL USE AND DEVELOPMENT PERMIT PROVISIONS